UNIVERSITY OF WISCONSIN River Falls

 The Health and Wellness Management major is housed in the College of Education and Professional Studies.

-The Bachelor of Science in Health and Wellness Management is a collaborative effort of four University of Wisconsin campuses (UW-La Crosse, UW-River Falls, UW-Stevens Point, and UW-Superior) and UW-Extension.
-It equips students with the skills necessary to design, develop, implement, and maintain health and wellness programs in the workplace.
+The Bachelor of Science in Health and Wellness Management is a collaborative effort with UW-Extension which will equip students with the skills necessary to design, develop, implement, and maintain health and wellness programs in the workplace.
 This degree program helps students learn more about the seven dimensions of wellness and how they affect our lives and well-being.